BM Technologies, Inc. (BMTX): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2015 Launch of BankMobile Established as a digital banking division within Customers Bank, focusing on low-cost checking accounts, primarily for college students receiving financial aid disbursements.
+2015 Launch of BankMobile Established a digital-only banking division within Customers Bank, focusing initially on low-cost checking accounts and higher education financial aid disbursements.

 BM Technologies, Inc. (BMTX) Ownership Structure